bovrhovn/Rodanthi-GenAI-Bot-Hackathon/README.md

-# Azure OpenAI Models Hackathon Labs
+# Azure OpenAI + AI Services Hackathon

-Welcome to the Azure OpenAI Models Hackathon!
+Welcome to the Azure OpenAI + AI Services Hackathon!
 This repository contains a series of hands-on labs designed to help you build various AI solutions using Azure OpenAI models, Azure AI Search, and other Azure services.
 Each lab focuses on a specific use case, providing detailed instructions and resources to guide you through the development process.

 ## Labs Overview